Table of Contents

-Tomb is a simple tool to manage encrypted storage on Linux using LUKS, dmcrypt, GPG and other well know linux software.
-It generates encrypted storage folders to be opened and closed using their associated keyfiles, which are also protected with a password chosen by the user.
+Tomb is a simple tool to manage encrypted storage on Linux using LUKS, dm-crypt, GPG and other well know Linux software.
+It generates encrypted storage folders to be opened and closed using their associated key files, which are also protected with a password chosen by the user.

-A tomb is like a locked folder that can be safely transported and hidden in a filesystem; its keys can be kept separate, for instance keeping the tomb file on your computer harddisk and the key files on a USB stick.
+A tomb is like a locked folder that can be safely transported and hidden in a filesystem; its keys can be kept separate, for instance keeping the tomb file on your computer hard disk and the key files on a USB stick.

 Since Tomb 2.4, Tomb supports asymmetric encryption of Tomb keys using public/private GPG key pairs.
-It is now possible to protect a Tomb key using a GPG key (which can also be password-less for automations) as well encrypt a Tomb key for multiple recipients (list of GPG ids).
+It is now possible to protect a Tomb key using a GPG key (which can also be password-less for automation) as well encrypt a Tomb key for multiple recipients (list of GPG ids).

 In order to create a tomb, there are three steps to follow.